 Teacup candles create an instant hygge home atmosphere.
-They create instant light, fragrance, and family associations the minute they are lit, creating cosy, comfort and a feeling of warmth and safety.
+They create an instant light, fragrance, and family associations the minute they are lit, creating cozy, comfort and a feeling of warmth and safety.
 Lighting beeswax candles is one of the fastest ways to bring a feeling of peace, harmony, and belonging.

-As the weather gets colder and the days shorten candles brighten the darkness.
+As the weather gets colder and the days shorten, candles brighten the darkness.
 They are allies to bring us together, light our space, and warm our hearts.
 Candles are an essential part of the Hygge home in Nordic communities and anywhere that winter brings snow and cold.
-Make these DIY teacup candles to bring the cosy, hygge atmosphere into your home.
+Make these DIY teacup candles to bring the cozy, hygge atmosphere into your home.

 “No recipe for hygge is complete without candles.
 When Danes are asked what they most associate with hygge, an overwhelming 85 percent will mention candles.”